learn-co-curriculum/phase-4-intro-to-rails-readme/README.md

 amount of those features in this phase, there's a whole lot more to explore.

-The [Rails Guides][rails-guides] are full of great examples and are always kept up-to-date with the latest version of Rails, so they should be your go-to source any time you're curious about what Rails can do.
+The [Rails Guides][rails-guides] are full of great examples and are always kept up to date with the latest version of Rails, so they should be your go-to source any time you're curious about what Rails can do.

 [rails-guides]: https://guides.rubyonrails.org/